kwk/pgo-experiment/README.md

 The [`step6/llvm-merged-profdata/llvm-merged-profdata.spec`](step6/llvm-merged-profdata/llvm-merged-profdata.spec) contains this line:

 ```
-%global _toolchain_profile_subpackages 0
+%global _toolchain_profile_subpackages %{nil}
 ```

-This effectively disable the generation of raw profile data when we build `llvm-merged-profdata` in the [kkleine/profile-data-collection](https://copr.fedorainfracloud.org/coprs/kkleine/profile-data-collection/) Copr project.
+This effectively disables the generation of raw profile data when we build `llvm-merged-profdata` in the [kkleine/profile-data-collection](https://copr.fedorainfracloud.org/coprs/kkleine/profile-data-collection/) Copr project.
 Remember, there we have the modified `redhat-rpm-config` package that would immediately kick in an try to do it's job.
 But for the `llvm-merged-profdata` package we don't want that.

+Essentially all the `llvm-merged-profdata` do is to merge all `<PACKAGE>-clang-profdata` files it can under `/usr/lib/profraw/` and store the result in `/usr/lib/profdata/llvm-merged.profdata`.

+## Step 7 - Build PGO optimized LLVM

+This step is similar to step 0 i which we've build the PGO instrumented LLVM.
+Here we're taking the `llvm-merged-profdata` and use the `/usr/lib/profdata/llvm-merged.profdata` file as input for the optimization of the `llvm`, `clang` and `lld` packages.

+`/usr/lib/profdata/llvm-merged.profdata`

 ## Open questions:

 * What happens to packages that don't use `%global toolchain clang`?
+* Outlook: Move redhat-rpm-config stuff into clang-instrument-macros or alike
+* Performance benefits: any profile is good.